 The way we work

-aspires to avoid the negative effects on the environment as often caused by tourism.
-That is why we are against mass tourism.
-In our yurt camps, only small groups of maximum 10 persons can enjoy their holiday.
-Moreover, small groups stimulate communication between the natives and the guests.
-Therefore, it often occurs that new friendships emerge or that interpreters are invited to Europe to continue their studies or to work as au pair.
+This is why we are against mass tourism.
+In our yurt camps only small groups, maximum 10 persons, enjoy their holiday.
+Moreover, small groups stimulate communication between the locals and the visitors.
+It often happens that new friendships emerge.

-Beside the yurt camps e prefer to stay in B&B’s, small local hotels and guesthouses.
+As well as yurt camps we also stay in B&B’s, small local hotels and guesthouses.
 We always try to involve the local entrepreneurs as much as possible so the revenues will benefit the whole community.

 Also indirectly, sources of income for the people are created, because

 In various villages felt products are offered.
-We helped women in different villages to start women's cooperation’s to produce felt articles, who jointly manufacture felt products, traditional as well as modern, and sell these in their own showroom.
+We have helped women in different villages to start women’s cooperatives to produce felt articles, and jointly manufacture felt products, traditional as well as modern, and sell these in their own showroom.
 Our donations of books and computers to some rural schools have benefited local youngsters.

-In addition, people discover nature, their environment as a valuable treasure that needs protection.
-Also because it can be a source of income for them.
+In addition, people discover that nature, their environment, is a valuable treasure that needs protection, and that it can also become a source of income for them.